Journal Selection for Publishing

 The quality of journals can be assessed in different aspects, considering:

-- Publisher credibility
+- Publisher Credibility

 - The scope and periodicity of the journal

-- Applicable publishing models
+- Applicable Publishing Models

 - Relevance of the covered topics, etc.

 However, nowadays the assessment of journal quality is mainly based on citations accrued by the publications published in it.
 For convenience, citation data of all journal’s publications are expressed as journal citation indicators.
+Journals are additionally ranked by journal position indicators, determined by the values of the main journal citation indicators.

 The comparison of the main journal citation indicators provided in WoS and Scopus databases is provided in the table: